 - 1. Introduction to the history of human migration and immigration - a.
 What is migration/immigration?
-Definitions, theories and perspectives - Types of migrations: Invasion, conquest, colonization, and emigration/immigration - c.
+Definitions, theories, and perspectives - b.
+Types of migrations: Invasion, conquest, colonization, and emigration/immigration - c.
 (Cohen's) Theories of Migration (nine key thematic "dyads" in migration studies): Professional and unskilled, compelled and voluntary, settler and temporary, internal and international, and illegal and legal; impetus and effects of human migration - d.
 Global histories in migration: Latin-American, Asian, African, Southern Europe, and Middle Eastern migration chronicles - e.
-Political, economic, religious, and psychological frameworks in migration - 2.
+The India-Pakistan-Bangladesh quest for liberation and the horrors of partition - f.
+Political, economic, religious, and psychological frameworks in migration - g.
+The refugees of war (Palestine and Ukraine) - 2.
 Race, religion, ethnic diversity and group perceptions in migrant art (music, painting, and sculpture) - a.
 Ethnicity bias in host communities - b.
 Public art and racial equity - c.
 Black communities in new lands and slavery - d.
 Intercultural communication - e.
-Dialogues in "adversity from diversity" dialogues in racial justice from the lens of diversity - Multiculturalism, indigenous communities, and diaspora values in performing arts - a.
-Trans-nationalism - b.
-Alienation, identity, and belonging - c.
+Dialogues in "adversity from diversity" dialogues in racial justice from the lens of diversity - 3.
+Multiculturalism, indigenous communities, and diaspora values in performing arts - a.
+Trans-nationalism and the art of the diaspora - b.
+Alienation, identity, and belonging

+- c.
 Immigrant integration, community development, social attitudes, socio-economic stratification - 4.
 Violence and human rights in photography and digital media - a.
 Conflicts and violence: Representations of the "Other's Syndrome" - b.
 Human rights: A right to reform - c.
 Laws, policies, and protection - d.
-Dispossession and indigeneity

-- 2 - The visual accounts of contemporary immigrant artists in technological communities and digital media (Jacob Riis and Lewis Hine) - 5.
-Gender, family, and sexuality in literature and electronic agencies - a.
+Dispossession and indigeneity - e.
+The visual accounts of contemporary immigrant artists in technological communities and digital media (Jacob Riis and Lewis Hine) - 5.
+Gender, family, and sexuality in literature and electronic agencies a.
 Discrimination and socio-psychological co-relates - b.
 LGBTQ+ art and activism - c.
 Women studies in refugee camps through novels and poems - Immigrant impressions in performing arts (critical account of the way in which themes of the course are addressed in films and digital media) - a.
-Films in review may include: The Immigrant, The Godfather, Ai Weiwei, Human Flow, Philippe Lioret, Welcome, Crouzillat and Toura, The Messengers, Sidibé and Siebert, Those Who Jump, Audiard, Dheepan, Dirty Pretty Things, Fear Eats the Soul, Exodus
+Films in review may include: The Immigrant, The Godfather, Ai Weiwei, Human Flow, Philippe Lioret, Welcome, Crouzillat and Toura, The Messengers, Sidibé and Siebert, Those Who Jump, Audiard, Dheepan, Dirty Pretty Things, Fear Eats the Soul, Exodus, 1974 Earth (Hindi)